German aircraft carrier Graf Zeppelin: 1942

 By the time Raeder met with Hitler for a detailed discussion of naval strategy in April 1942, the usefulness of aircraft carriers in modern naval warfare had been amply demonstrated.
-British carriers had crippled the Italian fleet at Taranto in November 1940, critically damaged the in May 1941 and prevented the battleship from attacking two convoys bound for Russia in March 1942.
-In addition, a Japanese carrier raid on Pearl Harbor had devastated the American battle fleet in December 1941.
+British carriers had crippled the Italian fleet at Taranto in November 1940, critically damaged the in May 1941 and prevented the battleship from attacking two convoys bound for the Soviet Union in March 1942.
+In addition, the Japanese carrier raid on Pearl Harbor had devastated the American battle fleet in December 1941.
 Raeder, anxious to secure air protection for the Kriegsmarines heavier surface units, informed Hitler that Graf Zeppelin could be finished in about a year, with another six months required for sea trials and flight training.
 On 13 May 1942, with Hitler's authorization, the German Naval Supreme Command ordered work resumed on the carrier.

 But daunting technical problems remained.
 Raeder wanted newer planes, specifically designed for carrier use.
 Reichsmarshall Hermann Göring, head of the Luftwaffe, replied that the already overburdened German aircraft industry could not possibly complete the design, testing and mass production of such aircraft before 1946.
 Instead, he proposed converting existing aircraft (again the Junkers Ju 87 and Messerschmitt Bf 109) as a temporary solution until newer types could be developed.
 Training of carrier pilots at Travemünde would also resume.